 Abstract

-Neural architecture search benchmark introduced in the paper NATS-Bench: Benchmarking NAS Algorithms for Architecture Topology and Size
+Neural architecture search benchmark introduced in the paper NATS-Bench: Benchmarking NAS Algorithms for Architecture Topology and Size.

 The original benchmark is available here.